PavanRangani/docs/docs/prd/tax/tax.md

   - When form is change from `1120-S` to `1065`, system will auto delete Payments, Return summary and Tax compoennts which are not applicable.
 - If the user changes the `Where to send component` value, it will also change the `Where to send Notes` field of all components of that tax return.
 - For `EFTPS details`, user can pull the latest details from the banking.
 [See more details](#refresh-eftps-details)
+- When any tax return is marked as Filed, system will store the audit information of the Filing in database.
+So in future, we can check when this tax return is marked as filed by user to debug any issues/bugs.
+Because when tax return is marked as filed, system may trigger component auto creation logic.
+Component also has created time stored in database.
+So that we can be sure about why auto creation logic is triggered for any return.

 ### Archive